Originally published: 24 March 2026

 - Maintenance at elevated levels

-- Accessing high storage areas
+- Accessing high storage or plant areas

-Working at height PPE is designed to:
+Working at height PPE is used to:

-- Prevent falls where possible
+- Help prevent falls where possible

 - Arrest falls safely if they occur

-- Reduce the impact of a fall
+- Reduce the severity of injury in the event of a fall

 Key types of working at height PPE